Lough Derg pilgrimages going online - The Fermanagh Herald

 Fr Flynn said the retreats offered “an experience of pilgrimage, presence and prayer.”

-The dates for the next online retreats started this Saturday June 7, and will also take place on Saturday June 13, and Thursday June 18.
+The dates for the next online retreats will be this Saturday June 7, Saturday June 13, and Thursday June 18.

 The ‘Do Lough Derg From Wherever You Are’ pilgrimage will take place from June 27-29.